Peterskhan/DFXObjectpool/README.md

 - SOPool only accepts the release of an object, if it's state is set to inactive (mActive = false)
 - The virtual functions onGiven() and onRelease() you can override, to behave as "constructor" and "destructor" (note: these functions are not invoked at actual construction and destruction, but you can use the to initialize and reset your objects, for example clearing all the sensitive data you have stored in them)

+Later I will provide some short examples for the usage of the pool and it's features.

 ### Motivation & Mechanism
 DFXObjectpool (like any other well designed object pools) can exponentially increase performance, when used correctly.